 The Philippine rail system's capacity is inadequate to meet the ridership post-pandemic.
-The country has four operational rail lines with a total length of 76.9 km.1 Meanwhile, the number of train cars increased to 978 in 2022 from 224 in 2016. inadequate in terms of accessibility, quality, safety, and affordability.
-Moreover, the country's continuing vulnerability to climate change already threatens infrastructure provision and operation and thereby undermine significant infrastructure investments.
+The country has four operational rail lines with a total length of 76.9 km.1 Meanwhile, the number of train cars increased to 978 in 2022 from 224 in 2016.
 New mass transit railways were also approved in the last six years, with the two largest now under construction.
-While a drop of 68 percent in total rail ridership was recorded from 2019 (327.68 million) to 2021 (103.79 million),2 ridership increased by at least 23.45 percent from January (9.14 million) to May 2022 (11.94 million).3 Should this trend continue and as the economy opens up after the coronavirus disease (COVID-19) pandemic, the existing rail network will not be able to accommodate the increasing demand, which rose as high as 29.4 million monthly ridership in 2019 to the 2022 total capacity of about 31.8 million per month.4 Transport facilities are deemed inaccessible and unsafe, especially for vulnerable groups.
-According to the National Council on Disability Affairs, the physical design of the rail infrastructure falls below the standards set in the 1982 Accessibility Law,5 and thus makes them difficult to access and use by pregnant women, parents with very young children, older people, and persons with disabilities (PWD).
-Stations with non-functional elevators and escalators, defective restrooms, missing signages, poor security measures such as lack of security cameras, overcrowding, and insufficient lighting in passenger set down further aggravate the risks of accidents, crime, and violence faced by commuters, especially females.
-Gender-based violence, sexual exploitation, abuse, and harassment and discrimination are common and possibly under-reported in public spaces including the transport sector.6
+While a drop of 68 percent in total rail ridership was recorded from 2019 (327.68 million) to 2021 (103.79 million),2 ridership increased by at least 23.45 percent from January (9.14 million) to May 2022 (11.94 million).3 Should this trend continue and as the economy opens up after the coronavirus disease (COVID-19) pandemic, the existing rail network will not be able to accommodate the increasing demand, which rose to as high as 29.4 million monthly ridership in 2019 to the 2022 total capacity of about 31.8 million per month.4

+Transport facilities deemed inaccessible and unsafe, especially for vulnerable groups.
+According to the National Council on Disability Affairsin in 1982, the physical design of the rail infrastructure falls below the standards set in the 1982 Accessibility Law,5 and thus makes them difficult to access and use by pregnant women, parents with very young children, older people, and persons with disabilities (PWD).
+Stations with non-functional elevators and escalators, defective restrooms, missing signages, poor security measures such as lack of security overcrowding, and insufficient cameras, lighting in passenger set down further aggravate the risks of accidents, crime, and violence faced by commuters, especially Gender-based violence, sexual females. exploitation, abuse, and harassment and discrimination are common and possibly under-reported in public spaces including the transport sector.6

 Shortage of road-based public transportation persists in many urban areas.
-Since 2003 public transport services franchising has been under a moratorium.
-This has not helped reduce the shortage of public transports in many cities.
+Since 2003, public transport services franchising has been under a moratorium.
+This has not helped reduce the shortage of public transport in many cities.
 Besides being obsolete, most of the public transport fleet in 2022 also do not comply with modern design and emission standards.
 Meanwhile, the rollout of the Public Utility Vehicle Modernization Program launched in 2017 has progressed slowly since many vehicle owners found the financial terms of the program unattractive and the funding support from the government in the form of subsidy for vehicle procurement was limited.